Geobert/emile/README.md

 emile new "My new blog post"
 ```

-### reslug

-Rename the post's filename according to its title.
-If the provided path is a file, change
-only this file.
-If it's a directory, `emile` will change files starting with `-`.
-So you
-can mark files to be updated by prepending `-` to them.

 ### publish

 This command takes a `slug` as parameter.
 It will take the file corresponding to the